Skip to main content

 How Do Specific Peptides Alter Cardiovascular Risk Factors?

-The primary pathway through which these peptides benefit the is by improving metabolic health.
+The primary pathway through which these peptides benefit the cardiovascular system is by improving metabolic health.
 By stimulating the GH/IGF-1 axis, they initiate a cascade of effects that collectively reduce cardiovascular strain.
 The reduction of visceral fat is perhaps the most critical.

 This process decreases the secretion of inflammatory cytokines like interleukin-6 and tumor necrosis factor-alpha, which are known to promote atherosclerosis.
 Concurrently, improved lipid metabolism leads to a reduction in LDL cholesterol and triglycerides, while sometimes increasing HDL cholesterol.
 This shift in the lipid profile is fundamentally cardioprotective.